-According to the institution’s executive director, so are also engaged the chefs who are opinion makers, plus communities in general, taking these concepts to their homes and disseminating them, as necessary.
+According to the institution’s executive director, also engaged the chefs who are opinion makers, plus communities in general, taking these concepts to their homes and disseminating them, as necessary.

 With awareness, everyone wins, from people to the environment, when the results will translate into:

 reduction in greenhouse gas emissions and carbon footprint

 increased productivity and economic growth